1

 Large head of green cabbage

-2 cups cooked brown or white rice (long-grain or basmati)
+2 cups cooked and cooled brown or white rice (long-grain or basmati, see note)

-1 slice whole-grain bread (for gluten-free option, see note)
+1 slice whole-grain bread (use gluten-free if needed)

 3